Set It and Forget It: Crockpot Dog Food Recipes Worth Bookmarking

 Freeze: 3 months

-The secret?
-You don’t even need to thaw the chicken.
-Just dump everything in before your morning coffee and come home to 12 cups of portioned meals.
+So how’s this healthy chicken recipe work?
+You don’t have to thaw the chicken!
+Simply dump everything in before your morning coffee and come home to 12 cups of portioned meals.
 No chopping, no sautéing, no mess.

-It freezes beautifully in silicone muffin tins.
-Pop out two “pucks” per meal and thaw overnight.
-Your freezer becomes a two-week meal bank.
-For larger breeds, double the batch and check out our guide on homemade dog food for large dogs for proper portion sizes.
+It freezes great in silicone muffin tins.
+Just pop out 2 “pucks” per meal and have them thaw overnight.
+Your freezer is now a two week meal bank!
+If you have a large breed dog, double the batch and check out our guide on how to make homemade dog food for large dogs.

 📸 Photo credit: Instagram @ashley_K